Research

 We focus on researching novel quantum technology like narrow-band sources of entanglement, long-distance quantum networks and quantum sensing, as well as on fundamental questions of physics – can there be quantum superposition of gravitational fields, do we need to quantize gravity?
 Can we entangle objects via their relative gravitational interaction?
 Some of these questions may have to be addressed in a space environment.
 To this end, we are working on proof-of-principle experiments on ground and on technology development for future space missions.

-Quantum optics, entanglement and quantum communication
+Entanglement and quantum communication

 Quantum optomechanics with optically trapped particles

 Optically trapping dielectric particles (sub-micron to micron size) in ultra-high vacuum in principle allows to control the motion of the trapped particles on the quantum level.
 Such optomechanical systems promise allowing to isolate the motion of the particles very well from coupling to the environment, e.g., via vibrations.
-Very recently, several groups have successfully demonstrated cooling the motion of such trapped particles close to the quantum ground state of motion, and researchers are now exploring ways of preparing the center-of-mass motion as well as rotational degrees of freedom of optically trapped particles in non-classical states.
+Very requantum networks.
+For example, it allowscently, several groups have successfully demonstrated cooling the motion of such trapped particles close to the quantum ground state of motion, and researchers are now exploring ways of preparing the center-of-mass motion as well as rotational degrees of freedom of optically trapped particles in non-classical states.
 Such system promise high-precision sensors, the implementation of quantum transducers, where the optomechanical systems can, e.g., couple to optical fields but also to magnetic fields or microwave fields, and potentially to use optomechanical systems as quantum memories for storing quantum information.
 Moreover, quantum optomechanics with optically trapped particles are a very promising platform for testing the foundations of quantum physics (see below).

 In our lab, we are currently working towards tackling several key challenges we need to face before we can harness the full potential of this architecture.
 Some examples are: (1) how can we reliably and on demand load individual sub-micron test particles into an optical trap in ultra-high vacuum and, potentially, at cryogenic temperatures?
 (2) how can we guide and trap such particles, and how can we ensure that they are not charged (charges could introduce excessive coupling to the environment)?
 (3) How can we keep the particles at low temperatures despite interacting with them via optical fields?
 In our research group, we currently address the first two points in a research project, where we aim to first optically trap test particles at low vacuum and then to guide them through a hollow-core photonic-crystal fiber into a ultra-high-vacuum chamber.
 You can find more details on the project page.